Randomization Inference beyond the Sharp Null: Bounded Null Hypotheses and Quantiles of Individual Treatment Effects: Framework, notation, and the Fisher randomization test

 When $H_{\bm{\delta}}$ is true (i.e., $\bm{\tau} = \bm{\delta}$), the imputed randomization distribution $G_{\bm{Z}, \bm{\delta}}(\cdot)$ in \eqref{eq:tail_prob_tilde} reduces to $G_{\bm{Z}, \bm{\delta}} (c) = \Pr\{t(\bm{A}, \bm{Y}(0) ) \ge c\}$, and the randomization $p$-value $p_{\bm{Z}, \bm{\delta}} = p_{\bm{Z}, \bm{\tau}}$ is stochastically larger than or equal to $\Unif[0,1]$ (the difference is due solely to the discrete nature of the $p$-value distribution).
 That is, $p_{\bm{Z}, \bm{\delta}}$ in \eqref{eq:p_val_imp_control} is a valid $p$-value for testing the sharp null $H_{\bm{\delta}}$.

-In contrast to typical descriptions of randomization inference, we do not simplify the imputed potential outcomes in \eqref{eq:tail_prob_tilde} and \eqref{eq:p_val_imp_control} to the true ones, because later we will investigate the property of the randomization $p$-value even when the null hypothesis fails.
+In contrast to typical descriptions of randomization inference, we do not simplify the imputed potential outcomes in \eqref{eq:tail_prob_tilde} and \eqref{eq:p_val_imp_control} to the true ones, because later we will investigate the property of the randomization $p$-value even when the sharp null hypothesis fails.
 We emphasize that both $G_{\bm{Z}, \bm{\delta}}(\cdot)$ and $p_{\bm{Z},\bm{\delta}}$ are deterministic functions of the treatment assignment $\bm{Z}$, the null hypothesis of interest $\bm{\delta}$, the true potential outcomes $(\bm{Y}(1),\bm{Y}(0))$, and the treatment assignment mechanism, where the latter two are fixed and the dependence on them is suppressed.
 Moreover, the randomness in $G_{\bm{Z}, \bm{\delta}} (\cdot)$ and $p_{\bm{Z}, \bm{\delta}}$ comes solely from the random treatment assignment $\bm{Z}$.

-\begin{rmk} Inspired by the previous discussion, it should not be surprising that we can also use test statistics of the form $t(\bm{Z}, \bm{Y}_{\bm{Z}, \bm{\delta}}(1))$, which involves the imputed treatment potential outcomes instead of imputed control ones.
-This can be achieved by switching the labels of treatment and control and changing the signs of the outcomes. \end{rmk}
+We can of course work with test statistics that uses imputed treatment potential outcomes (simply by switching the labels of treatment and control and changing the signs of the outcomes).
+We can also work with test statistics that only use the observed outcomes; see Appendix A2 of the supplementary materials for details.

-\begin{rmk} The Fisher randomization tests in \citet{Imbens15a} use test statistics of form $t(\bm{Z}, \bm{Y})$, which often compare the observed outcomes of treated units to those of control units (e.g., the difference in outcome means between treatment and control groups).
-For conciseness, we relegate the discussion of the corresponding randomization $p$-value for testing bounded null hypotheses to the Supplementary Material. \end{rmk}